High Meadow Community School SEND Information Report

 Where it has been agreed as being useful for you and your child, a home/school contact book may be used to support communication with you.

 If you are able to give any of your time to help in school, class teachers will be pleased to match your time and abilities to children’s needs.
-Other ways to become involved in the school are to become a member of the Parent Teachers Association or becoming a School Governor.
+Other ways to become involved in the school are to become a School Governor.

 Who can I contact for further information?